ulikunitz/xz/README.md

 # Status

 Package xz/lzma has now working support for "classic" lzma files.
-Files compressed with the lzma tools available on Linux can be decompressed and files can be compressed.
 An extremely simple lzmago binary is now provided for testing.

 To test it call the following command.